Airport Security in Pakistan

 - Personal use items are generally exempt.
 A laptop, a PlayStation, a phone - these are personal belongings, not commercial goods.
 You don't owe duty on them.

-- If they claim otherwise, ask for it in writing.
+- If they continue to claim otherwise, ask for it in writing.
 Ask for official documentation of the tax, the legal basis, and a receipt.
-This often makes the "problem" disappear.
+This often signals that you know what you're doing and are not an easy target.

 - Ask for a supervisor.
 Escalating discourages corrupt behavior.